 Machine Learning in UI Testing

 UI testing is one of the few tests that QA analysts prefer not to run automatically.
 Test automation in this regard seems counterproductive because it might return inaccurate results.
-Therefore, testers go through each software page and check for any flaws and UI misbehaviour.
+Therefore, testers go through each software page and check for any flaws and UI misbehavior.

 The process is also tedious because all functionalities must be tested to monitor how the software behaves.
 With AI/ML, UI tests can be automated using visual recognition software.